 It may be possible to use an axe to tactically chop some pine tree roots to accommodate the planting area of a hosta which can be a fairly modest area for the smaller cultivars.

-The more roots there are in the planting area the more the hostas has to compete with the pine trees for moisture and nutrients therefore the need for fertilising, watering and mulching will increase proportionately.
+The more roots there are in the planting area the more the hostas have to compete with the pine trees for moisture and nutrients therefore the need for fertilising, watering, and mulching will increase proportionately.

 Key Takeaways